 This blog post will shed light on the inner workings of ransomsphere economics and expose which cybercriminal groups are the biggest earners.

 This is the second blog post in my series about ransomware economics.
 The first post is dedicated to the methodology and techniques needed to trace ransomware payments end-to-end.
 As this post builds on that methodology, I encourage you to read through the first post if you haven’t done so.
-The next and final post will deep-dive into the major ransomware players and analyze what has made them successful.
+The final post deep-dives into the major ransomware players and analyzes what made them successful.